joshgerdes/jekyll-uno/_drafts/azure-blob-and-azure-lifecycle-management.md

 The cool access tier has lower storage costs and higher access costs compared to hot storage.
 This tier is intended for data that will remain in the cool tier for at least 30 days.
 Example usage scenarios for the cool access tier include:

-· Short-term backup and disaster recovery
+* Short-term backup and disaster recovery

-· Older data not used frequently but expected to be available immediately when accessed.
+* Older data not used frequently but expected to be available immediately when accessed.

-· Large data sets that need to be stored cost effectively, while more data is being gathered for future processing.
+* Large data sets need to be stored cost effectively, while more data is being gathered for future processing.

 These options are set Globally for your Azure Storage account blobs, however there is a third tier, the Archive Access Tier:

 ### Archive access tier

 The archive access tier has the lowest storage cost, but higher data retrieval costs compared to hot and cool tiers.

 Data must remain in the archive tier for at least 180 days or be subject to an early deletion charge.
 Data in the archive tier can take several hours to retrieve depending on the specified rehydration priority.

 While a blob is in archive storage, the blob data is offline and cannot be read or modified.
 To read or download a blob in archive, you must first rehydrate it to an online tier.

 # How is this charged?

 Depending on which tier your data is in, depends on the costs, Azure Blob Storage is charged on Read/Write and list operation and other factors, for example:

-• Hot Tier: Lower access prices for frequent use
+* Hot Tier: Lower access prices for frequent use

-• Cool Tier: Lower storage prices for high volume
+* Cool Tier: Lower storage prices for high volume

-• Volume of data stored per month.
+* The volume of data stored per month.

-• Quantity and types of operations performed, along with any data transfer costs.
+* Quantity and types of operations performed, along with any data transfer costs.

-• Data redundancy option selected.
+* Data redundancy option selected.

 More information here: [https://azure.microsoft.com/en-us/pricing/details/storage/blobs/](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/ "Azure Blobs")